alielmasryy/Bank_Prediction/README.md

 # Future Work
-I would like to try a stochastic gradient classifier next time to see if there is any difference, but mainly cleaning the data in a better way.
-However, my sister is into trading futures and options so I have become particularly interested in seeing if I can build a model for trading that can predict certain trends which certain strategies fall under within the stock market.
+I would like to try a stochastic gradient classifier and other different models next time to see if there is any difference, but also cleaning the data in a better way.
+I also want to choose better features or more features that are relevant.

 # Overview of files
 https://www.kaggle.com/competitions/santander-product-recommendation/data